Vlašim family

+The Vlašimi family was an old and prominent noble family in the Kingdom of Bohemia.

+History

-Z Vlašimi is a Czech noble family in the Kingdom of Bohemia.
-Its members were knights and nobles, with history going back to the end of the 13th Century.
+Its members were knights and nobles, with history going back to the end of the 13th century.
 It divided into family lines: Vlašimskou, Jankovskou, Jenšteinskou, Nemyčevsi and Úsovskou.

 Coat of arms

 The family coat of arms features the sable eagle of house of Vlastislaviců on a shield and, in the middle of 14th century, two gules vulture heads on silver shield.
 In 1615, the two were combined into the coat of arms of Jankovský z Vlašimi.